Support for students with disability and their families

 About the Disability Advocacy Futures Program (DAFP)

-The NSW Department of Education has partnered with the NSW Department of Communities and Justice to support these services so that they can provide students with disability and their families support under the DAFP.
-This includes assistance to navigate education and broader service systems to succeed in school and in life, and state-wide services for persons from culturally and linguistically diverse and Aboriginal and Torres Strait Islander backgrounds across NSW.
+The NSW Department of Education has partnered with the NSW Department of Communities and Justice to fund advocacy service providers to support students with disability and their families under the DAFP.

-Students with a disability and their families are encouraged to reach out to their school as the first point of contact.
+Students with disability and their families are encouraged to reach out to their school as the first point of contact.

-However, if additional support is required, the DAFP is available for:
+If additional support is required, the DAFP is available for:

 • students with disability and their families